SQL Server Data Warehouse: Easy and Practical Guide

 1. SQL Server database for the data warehouse.

 To create a new database for the data warehouse, launch SQL Server Management Studio.
-Then, in the Object Explorer, right-click the Databases folder and select New Database.
+Then, right-click the Databases folder in the Object Explorer and select New Database.
 Name your database and set the database options.
 We named ours as fire_insurance_DW.

 CREATE THE FACT TABLE